apache/systemds/docs/dml-language-reference.md

     } ]

-The If statement has three bodies: the `if` body (evaluated if the predicate1 evaluates to true), the optional `else if` body (evaluated if the predicate2 evaluates to true) and the optional `else` body (evaluated otherwise).
+The If statement has three bodies: the `if` body (evaluated if predicate1 evaluates to true), the optional `else if` body (evaluated if predicate2 evaluates to true) and the optional `else` body (evaluated otherwise).
 There can be multiple `else if` bodies with different predicates but at most one `else` body.
-The statement(s) in any of three bodies must be surrounded by braces, even if only a single statement is enclosed.
 The bodies may contain any sequence of statements.
+If only a single statement is enclosed in a body, the braces surrounding the statement can be omitted.

 ##### Examples